Sebazzz/NUnitTestOrdering/README.md

 # NUnit Ordered Testing library

 This library allows you to use test ordering with NUnit.
+This is an implementation of ordered tests for NUnit, similar in how [they exist in the MSTest framework](https://msdn.microsoft.com/en-us/library/ms182631.aspx).

 [![Build status](https://ci.appveyor.com/api/projects/status/1ugsdmnkcpw5krh4?svg=true)](https://ci.appveyor.com/project/Sebazzz/nunittestordering)
 [![NuGet Version and Downloads count](https://buildstats.info/nuget/NUnitTestOrdering?includePreReleases=true)](https://www.nuget.org/packages/nunittestordering)